ipab-rad/real-rl/README.md

 In a different terminal you can retrieve shell access with the following.

-    docker compose exec -it <name of container> bash
+    docker compose exec -it <name of service> bash